What is a Mooring?

 Mooring Lines and Ropes

 Mooring lines connect to the anchor and keep the structure afloat.
 They are made from materials like wire, fiber rope, and chain.
 The choice depends on vessel size and environmental conditions.
+For example, synthetic ropes offer elasticity for wave absorption.

 Mooring Anchors: Types and Applications